University of Toronto researchers worked with Spotify on a study looking into how our listening and searching habits change over time.

 There are many valid criticisms levelled at Spotify and other music streaming services, but one advantage remains clear: music exploration.

 Online streaming has facilitated and changed the way we find new music and artists to enjoy, albeit subject to algorithms that attempt to anticipate those choices.
 The question is: with all those tracks available, how are users finding new music to enjoy?
 And, does that change as we (the users) age?

 Not surprisingly, the answer to the latter question is yes.

 As the paper notes in its abstract, “We find clear differences between users at different points of their off-platform lifecycles, with younger listeners consistently exploring less and exploiting known content more.”

-The paper recognizes that other factors come into play, including seasonality and personality.
+The paper recognizes that other factor come into play, including seasonality and personality.
 However, user lifecycles tend to follow broad patterns.
-At first, people go to discover new music, but that happens less and less over time.
+At first, people go on a rush of discovering new music, but that happens less and less over time.